July 24, 2024

 March 15, 2024

-Community building opportunities such as the URiM Spring Event play a crucial role in supporting URiM trainees and faculty by fostering a sense of belonging, providing networking opportunities, and offering mentorship and support.
-This special Spring event coincided with Match Day whereby our psychiatry residency training program matched 50% URiM incoming residents, continuing our work towards diversifying our educational training program in the department.
-Overlooking the beautiful Bay, in a private setting of the restaurant, this was an incredibly fun event, filled with celebration whereby faculty and trainees of color connected with each other, sharing personal and work experiences, challenges, and aspirations—all of which can help combat feelings of isolation and minoritized stress.
+Community building opportunities such as this one play a crucial role in supporting trainees and faculty by fostering a sense of belonging, providing networking opportunities, and offering mentorship and support.
+This special Spring event coincided with Match Day whereby our psychiatry residency training program matched incoming residents, continuing our work towards diversifying our educational training program in the department.
+Overlooking the beautiful Bay, in a private setting of the restaurant, this was an incredibly fun event, filled with celebration whereby faculty and trainees of color connected with each other, sharing personal and work experiences, challenges, and aspirations—all of which can help combat feelings of isolation and stress.

 March 15, 2024